 * * *

 Some Muslims, for their own reasons, choose to engage in “Temple denial“.
 It is a purely modern phenomenon which runs counter to the historic ethos of Islam, and a stance they are practically forced into.
 In evidence, consider this item from “the other side”.
-(You don’t have to decide whether or not to attend this meeting — it was actually held over a year ago!)
+(You don’t have to decide whether or not to attend this meeting — it was actually held back in 2012!)
 Sadly, this is the sort of thing that sometimes passes for public discourse in this country of dueling narratives.
 Where I come from, it’s called “preachin’ to the choir”.

 You know, some things just “smell funny” the moment you encounter them, and this event fell very much into that category.
 See what you get a whiff of…